salleuska/IRT_nimble_code/paper_reproducible_code/README.md

 ------------
-## Code to reproduce analysis in  "Bayesian semiparametric Item Response Theory models using NIMBLE"
+## Code to reproduce analysis in  "Computational strategies and estimation performance with Bayesian semiparametric Item Response Theory model"
 ------------

 Make sure to have the following `R` packages installled.